Step 6 —Clean and be Green

 To locate a recycling facility in your area, you can visit earth911.com and search their database.
 They also offer a toll-free, bilingual resource at 1-800-Cleanup.

 The Valspar Corporation takes environmental sustainability and responsibility seriously.
 For instance, we're doing our part both in how we formulate and how we manufacture our paints.
-Low VOC denotes less than 50 grams of VOC per liter.
-Our architectural paints meet or exceed national, state and local ordinances for low VOC in consumer products.

 In addition, we have saved over a million gallons of water usage in our latex plant operations through optimization and reuse programs.